Fingerprint FAQs

 The difference is the way the fingerprints are submitted.

-Live Scan Fingerprint Cards are captured by scanning fingerprints into a digital format, printed on a fingerprint card, and then submitted by mailing the card(s) to the Utah Bureau of Criminal Identification (BCI), an out of state agency, or to the FBI.
+Live Scan Fingerprint Cards are captured by scanning fingerprints into a digital format, printed on a fingerprint card, and then submitted by mailing the card(s) to BCI, an out-of-state agency, or the FBI.

 Government-issued picture identification that is valid (not expired) with the individual’s name, date of birth, signature, or fingerprint is required to ensure proper identification unless otherwise prohibited by law.
 The ID must be legible and intact.